Skip to the main content.

 Adequate Bag Headspace

-One excellent solution when running into this issue is to have an adjustable column jack.
-This allows you to easily control the drop height of the grounds, allowing for less head space in the bag and less product kickback as it’s being filled.
+One excellent solution to address this challenge is to use an adjustable column jack.
+This innovative tool allows you to easily control the drop height of the grounds, resulting in less headspace in the bag and minimizing product kickback during filling.

 What Really is High Speed?